 The Dependencies tab

-As described, the Add surrogate key dialog provides a detailed preview in several categories of what’s affected and how adding a surrogate key column process will be executed.
-These can be further analyzed, or you can simply and safely add a surrogate key to the table by selecting the Create script button, which will open script in the Query Editor.
-After Execute button is clicked, an additional surrogate key column will be created and any dependent objects will be modified to avoid breaking dependencies and improve database refactoring
+As described, the Add surrogate key window provides a detailed preview in several categories of what’s affected and how adding a surrogate key column process will be executed.
+These can be further analyzed, or simply and safely add a surrogate key to the table with a click on the Create script button, which will open script in the Query Editor.
+After the Execute button is clicked, an additional surrogate key column will be created and any dependent objects will be modified to avoid breaking dependencies and improve database refactoring.

 February 27, 2015